Conventional Charge Output Sensors

 e = base of natural log (2.718)

 This equation is graphically illustrated in Figure 14.
-Note that the output voltage signal from an ICP sensor will not be zero-based as shown below, but rather based on an 8 to 10 VDC amplifier bias.
+Note that the output voltage signal from an ICP® sensor will not be zero-based as shown below, but rather based on an 8 to 10 VDC amplifier bias.

-Figure 14: Charactoristic Discharge Curve
+Figure 14: Characteristic Discharge Curve

-Effect of DTC on Low Frequency Response
+Effect of DTC on Low-Frequency Response

 The discharge time constant of an ICP® sensor establishes the low-frequency response analogous to the action of a first order, high-pass, RC filter as shown in Figure 15A.
 Figure 15B is a Bode plot of the low-frequency response.

 This filtering characteristic is useful for draining off low-frequency signals generated by thermal effects on the transduction mechanism.
 If allowed to pass, this could cause drifting, or in severe cases, saturate the amplifier.

-The theoretical lower corner or frequency (fo), is determined by the following relationships, where DTC equals the sensor discharge time constant in
+The theoretical lower corner or frequency (fo), is determined by the following relationships, where DTC equals the sensor discharge time constant in seconds.
+See Table 1.

 Effect of DTC on Long Duration Time Waveforms

 Often it is desirable to measure step functions or square waves of various measurands lasting several per cent of the sensor time constant, especially when statically calibrating pressure and force sensors.

 Figure 16: Step Function Response

 After 1 DTC, 63% of the signal will have discharged.
 After 5 DTCs, the output signal has essentially discharged and only the sensor bias voltage level remains.

 Upon removal of the measurand, the output signal will dip below the sensor bias voltage by the same amount that it has discharged.
 Then, it will charge toward the sensor bias voltage level until reaching a steady state.

 For a minimum 1% measurement accuracy, the discharge time constant should be at least 100 times the duration of a square wave event, 50 times the duration of a half ramp and 25 times the duration for a half sine pulse.
 Longer time constants will improve measurement accuracy.

 Effect of Coupling on Low-Frequency Response

 When acquiring low-frequency measurements, low-input impedance tape recorders and other instruments will reduce the coupling time constant significantly.
 For such cases, use a signal conditioner which incorporates DC-coupling or a buffered output.

 METHODS OF DC-COUPLING